 Sukovic calling for discussion over right-to-work laws

-The Republican candidate running for the seat held by Rep. Carol Sente (D-Vernon Hills) has said the Legislature's attempt to punish local officials for enacting right-to-work laws has quashed a conversation that needs to be had in Illinois.
+The Republican candidate running for the seat held by Rep. Carol Sente (D-Vernon Hills) has said the General Assembly's attempt to punish local officials for enacting right-to-work laws has quashed a conversation that needs to be had in Illinois.

 “I think it is clear they are looking for mechanisms to punish people that have different political perspectives than they do,” Marko Sukovic told the Lake Country Gazette.

 “I think states are realizing that it is a part of its economic climate that they need to be able to attract new businesses to their state,” he added with regard to right-to-work ordinances.

 “That has to be a robust discussion and I think states are making a legitimate case.
 It is obviously complex but you know we are also taking a look at that Supreme Court case, Janice vs Ashley, and that might kind of settle the situation here,” he said referring to a case where a government worker, Mark Janus, has challenged unions’ demands for worker dues.

 In the veto session, the Illinois Senate voted to override Gov. Bruce Rauner’s veto of SB1905, a bill that would make enacting local right-to-work ordinances a crime.
 Penalties for violating the bill include fines up to $2,500 or up to one year in jail.